 Adult acne can be annoying and painful, but there are several options out there to treat it.
 Talk to a doctor if you have concerns about adult acne and would like some advice as to how to treat it.
 The solution is out there.

-To read more about the causes and treatments of adult acne, visit the links on the next page.
+To read more about the causes and treatments of adult acne, visit the links below.